Winter Tire Season Begins

 However, they are a trade off, both in terms of cost and performance.
 No one tire can handle all road conditions equally well, and this is true of winter tires being used in the summer.

 The M+S marking on an all season tire tells us about the tread design.
-It has no connection with the rubber compound used to make the tread and it's ability to stick to snow and ice.
+It has no connection with the rubber compound used to make the tread and the ability of a winter tire to stick to snow and ice.

-Speaking of tread, winter tires are considered to be worn out when their minimum tread depth is twice that of summer or all season tires.
+Speaking of tread, a winter tire is considered to be worn out when the minimum tread depth is twice that of summer or all season tires.
 Even then, the minimum tread depth may not be enough to keep you safe.

 You've probably heard it many times before, but adequate tires are not the only thing that you should consider having for winter driving.
 Being prepared for trouble with a shovel, tow rope, washer fluid, extra winter clothing, tools and a collection of small spare parts is never a bad idea.